-Wolf tells 25k state health, prison workers: vaccine or test | Times Leader
+Wolf tells 25K state health, prison workers: vaccine or test | Times Leader

 The two-week moving average of cases has been on the rise in Pennsylvania, where daily vaccinations have recently averaged about 14,000 people.

 Starting Oct.
-1, all state workers who prove they are fully vaccinated will also be given an extra day off of work as an incentive to increase the vaccination rate.
+1, all state workers under Wolf’s jurisdiction who prove they are fully vaccinated will also be given an extra day off of work as an incentive to increase the vaccination rate.

 “We want to reward those who have already gotten the vaccine and encourage those who have not yet decided to get the vaccine, to get the vaccine,” the Democratic governor said at a news conference in Harrisburg to lay out the new policy and encourage vaccinations generally.

+State House Republican caucus spokesman Jason Gottesman said Wolf was getting involved in private health care decisions “and coercing hesitant Pennsylvanians to get the vaccine, which is ultimately a private matter between the individual and their health care provider.”

+A spokesman for the correctional officers’ union offered no immediate comment, saying the policy changes is under review.

-Wolf’s policy directive stops well short of requiring all state workers to get vaccinated or tested and he has said he does not expect to require schoolchildren to wear masks as the academic year approaches.
+Wolf’s policy directive stops well short of requiring all state workers he oversees — which is most of them — to get vaccinated or tested and he has said he does not expect to require schoolchildren to wear masks as the academic year approaches.

 “As well as we’re doing, it’s not good enough.
 With the vaccine we actually have the ability to do even better,” Wolf said.